DukeRobotics/robosub-ros/catkin_ws/src/controls/README.md

 ### Configuration

 Our configuration files are written in YAML and terminate in `.config`.
 As of now, they only contain thruster information.
 Thrusters are named and given a type.
 A thruster's xyz position is measured in meters from the robot's center of mass, and measurements are done in robot frame.
 A thruster's rpy (roll, pitch, yaw) orientation is measured using extrinsic [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) in degrees as an offset from robot frame.
+Thrusters can also be flipped. **This should be the only place in the entire codebase where flipping of thruster allocations occurs.**

 Robot frame is defined as the positive x-axis pointing in the "forward" direction of movement, z-axis pointing up, and y-axis follows the right hand rule.

 A thruster's starting orientation when aligned with robot frame is defined as the positive x-axis pointing in the "forward" direction of the thruster's movement, z-axis pointing up, and y-axis following the right hand rule.
 Note that a roll in the thruster orientation theoretically has no effect on its direction of thrust, as it just rotates about the axis of thrust.
-Sending a positive power to a thruster should make it move towards its "forward" or +x direction.
+Sending a positive power to a thruster should make it move towards its "forward" or +x direction, or "backwards" or -x direction if it is flipped.
 The ordering of the thruster power outputs is determined by the order in which the thrusters appear the config file.

 `cthulhu.config` is the config file for Cthulhu, our RoboSub 2019 and RoboSub 2020 robot.